akash19jain/nand2tetris/README.md

 5. ALU
 The `.hdl` (Hardware Descriptor Language) file contains the code for the chipset and the `.out` file contains the output for the corresponding chipsets.

+### PROJECT 3
+Gradually building a RAM unit.
+The only building blocks that you use are primitive DFF gates.
+1. 1 Bit Register
+2. 16 Bit Register
+3. RAM8
+4. RAM64
+5. RAM512
+6. RAM4K
+7. RAM16K
+8. PC
+The `.hdl` (Hardware Descriptor Language) file contains the code for the chipset and the `.out` file contains the output for the corresponding chipsets.